Hip coffee bars in Belgium

 5) Philimonius

-It’s worth tracking down this friendly coffee bar hidden down a quiet lane in Aalst.
-Owner Jo De Bruyne has created a relaxed hipster interior with assorted vintage furniture, a window counter where you can perch with a laptop and tables out in the street.
-He also sells books, postcards, jewellery and unusual gifts.
+It’s worth tracking down this coffee bar hidden down a quiet lane in Aalst.
+It’s a relaxed spot with vintage furniture, a window counter where you can perch with a laptop and tables out in the street.
+It also sells books, postcards, jewellery and unusual gifts.
 Locals swear the coffee served here is the best in town.

 interior of coffee bar Philimonius